BeardBear33/mod-guild-village/README_EN.md

 > If more than one quest is enabled, pagination is used to switch between the quest pages.
 > Example: .village questweekly 5

+.village back / b
+.v back / b
+➝ Teleports you back to your last position after using .v tp
+> Only in the open world.

 ### Admin Commands
 .gv list [PAGE]
 ➝ Lists the guild name and its ID